-While Australia is her first ambassadorial posting, Ambassador Ortega's diplomatic career already spans close to thirty years.
-Her first government organisation, the Department of Trade and Industry (DTI), assigned her as Commercial Analyst and then Commercial Attache at the Philippine Embassy in Paris, France from July 1972- July 1978.
+While Australia was her first ambassadorial post, Ambassador Ortega's diplomatic career already spanned close to thirty years then.
+Her first government organization, the Department of Trade and Industry (DTI), assigned her as Commercial Analyst at the age of 23, then Commercial Attaché at the Philippine Embassy in Paris, France from July 1972- July 1978.
 She would then serve in Los Angeles (1978-1984), Paris (1984-1986) and Brussels (1988-1991).

-Her economic expertise and trade promotion skills, language proficiency in French as well as her academic qualifications enabled her to top the Foreign Service Officers Examination in 1982 but it was only in 1991 that she joined the Department of Foreign Affairs, already with a mid-level rank.
+Her economic expertise, trade promotion skills, language proficiency in French as well as her academic qualifications enabled her to top the Foreign Service Officers Examination in 1982.
+She joined the Department of Foreign Affairs, with a mid-level rank, in 1991.

-Ambassador Ortega graduated with AB Political Science and BS Foreign Service degrees from the University of the Philippines in Diliman, Quezon City in 1970.
-She received a Certificate in International Business from the California State University in Los Angeles, California in 1982, and achieved a post-graduate degree (Master of Arts in International Relations, specializing in International Political Economy, with Distinction, from the University of Southern California in 1983.
+Ambassador Ortega graduated with AB Political Science and BS Foreign Service from the University of the Philippines in Diliman, Quezon City in 1970.
+She received a Certificate in International Business from the California State University in Los Angeles, California in 1982, and achieved a post-graduate degree, Master of Arts in International Relations, specializing in International Political Economy, with Distinction, from the University of Southern California in Los Angeles, California in 1983.